ksingh89/sorting/README.md

-# sorting
+# sorting and searching
-Covers different sorting algorithms
+Covers different sorting and searching algorithms